seddonym/layer_linter/docs/concepts.rst

 **Example: multiple package contract**

-A more complex architecture might involve the same layers repeated across multiple packages, like this:
+A more complex architecture might involve the same layers repeated across multiple containers, like this:

 .. image:: img/modular-layers.png
     :align: center

-In this case, rather than have three contracts, one for each package, you may list all the packages in a single contract.
-The order of the packages is not important.
+In this case, rather than have three contracts, one for each container, you may list all the containers in a single contract.
+The order of the containers is not important.

 .. code-block:: none